Cisco-Talos/clamav-documentation/src/manual/Installing/Installing-from-source-Unix.md

 Building ClamAV requires, at a minimum, Rust compiler version 1.56, as it relies on features introduced in the [Rust 2021 Edition](https://doc.rust-lang.org/edition-guide/rust-2021/index.html).

 Depending on your target environment, compilers may be manually installed without downloading and executing the `rustup` script.
 Some platforms (e.g., Alpine Linux) provide packages that are recent-enough to build ClamAV.
-However, some Linux distributions such as CentOS, provide no package, or toolchains that are too old.
-For these platforms, if you are unable or unwilling to utilize `rustup`, you may [download and install prebuilt toolchain binaries directly from rust-lang.org](https://forge.rust-lang.org/infra/other-installation-methods.html#standalone).
+For distributions that provide no package, or toolchains that are too old, if you are unable or unwilling to utilize `rustup`, you may [download and install prebuilt toolchain binaries directly from rust-lang.org](https://forge.rust-lang.org/infra/other-installation-methods.html#standalone).

 ## Adding new system user and group